lyteword/chspurgeon-tod/volume-1/psalm-20.md

 &nbsp;*Verse*&nbsp;7.

-## "Some their warrior horses boast,
+Some their warrior horses boast,

 Some their chariots' marshall'd host;